NeoSOFT-Technologies/mobile-android/wiki/docs/modules/request manager.md

    }.execute()
    ```

-7. If you wish to handle the exception to make some custom behaviour to your UI you can return **true** else return **false** when u want the automatic exception handler behaviour defined in the viewmodel.
+7. If you wish to handle the exception to make some custom behaviour to your UI you can return `true` else return `false` when u want the automatic exception handler behaviour defined in the viewmodel.

-  	 To learn more about architecture see [exception handler](exception-handling.md)
+  	 To learn more about architecture see [ExceptionHandler](exception-handling.md)